-An appropriate public consultation program is essential to the impact assessment.
-This section should outline the methodology that will be adopted to identify and mitigate socio-economic impacts of the project.
+An appropriate public consultation program, developed to the satisfaction of the EPA, is essential to the impact assessment.
+This section should outline the methodology that will be adopted to identify and mitigate socioeconomic impacts of the project.
 Information about the consultation that has already taken place and the results of such consultation should be provided.